mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-The execution of the `runContinuation` runnable move the virtual thread to the `RUNNING` status, both if it's in the `STARTED` status or in the `RUNNABLE` status:
+The execution of the `runContinuation` runnable moves the virtual thread to the `RUNNING` status, both if it's in the `STARTED` status or in the `RUNNABLE` status:

 ```java
 // JDK core code